 Kabocha is a sweeter variety than most others.
 It has a texture like a Butternut and can be used in a similar fashion.
 You can peel it and cut it in cubes to be roasted, roast it in halves, slice it like an Acorn, or mash it.
 You can find kabocha in most grocery, specialty, and organic grocery stores.

 See these recipes for some great Kabocha ideas.

 - Kabocha Squash Soup in the Slow Cooker

 - Kabocha Squash Tea Cake with Toasted Nuts

 - Kabocha Squash Muffins

-> Squash is easy to cook with and so worth the time it takes to prepare.
+Cooking with winter squash is easy and so worth the time it takes to prepare.
 You can use this guide to give you insight on how to cook these specific types of squash and carry you on to try new recipes in new ways to find the perfect combination for you and your family.
 All it takes is a little practice to start making beautiful and delicious meals that you’ll be proud to call your own.